xuwang/mailman3-vbox/README.md

 Instructions and the Vagrantfile to build a Mailman3 development virtual machine is given under the vagrant sub-directory.

-To build a Mailman3 virtual machine on AWS EC2, see README.md in vagranet-aws sub-directory.

 Following mailman3 components will installed on the development virtual machine: